-Below you’ll find 7 super hooks (in no particular order) that get your audience to say, “Tell me more” or “What happened next?”
+Below you’ll find 2, out of my 7 favorite, super hooks that get your audience to say, “Tell me more” or “What happened next?”

 The Attainment Hook is just how it sounds.
 You simply let the audience know what they can attain if they pay attention to what’s coming next.
-Think results-based.
+Think “results-based.”
 I mention that they’ll be able to make a deeper connection than they ever have before.
-That’s certainly something they want, but I make sure to tease them before I tell them.
+That’s certainly something they want, but make sure to tease them before you tell them.
 Don’t give it up too soon.
-Make them wait for it and want it.
+Make them wait for it and really want it.

 When speaking, always keep this in mind:

 “Most people don’t want to be most people”

 When I used to watch the master presenters, I realized many of them made statements like, “Most people do this” or “Most people do that.”
 Whenever I heard those statements, I’d say to myself, “Well, I’m NOT going to be like most people.
 I don’t want to be average.
 I want to do something different.”

 That’s the effect the words “most people” have on people.
 For example, when I say, “Most people live their lives on get-set,” I know my audience is thinking, “That WON’T be me!
 Not anymore.”

 Because “most people” are two of the most persuasive words in the English language, my audience members get very motivated to “go” rather than live on “get-set.”